Fr0benius/contest-ninja/README.md

 - The the way the tool figures out the short problem name is by taking the first word in the "name" field.
 This works well for sides like Codeforces and AtCoder, which have single-letter problem names.
 For others, YMMV.

 ### Running tests
-- The format is `contest-ninja path/to/executable problem_name`
+- The format is `contest-ninja test path/to/executable problem_name`
 - For example, if you are testing problem `A`, with test-cases `A-1.in` and `A-2.in`, and the compiled executable is `run`, the invocation is `contest-ninja ./run A`
 - You may add extra `A-*.in` and `A-*.out` pairs and the tool will test them as well.